bjerkio/nestjs-oso/README.md

 }
 ```

-This will automatically be registered using `registerClass` function in `oso`!
+This will automatically be registered using `registerClass` function in `oso`.

 ### Add Polar files to `assets` in `nest-cli.json`